wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 - Read the file bytes to memory.
 - Construct the `Attachment` and set it in our `SlideshowClient` we stored in `App`.
-- Trigger `ChatTask::Send` to allows the normal send flow to happen.
+- Trigger `ChatTask::Send` to allow the normal send flow to happen.

 The code: